-The 900’s 1,264-cubic-foot, 33-foot-long, flat-floor cabin is still one of the best ever designed for all-around utility.
-It’s comfy.
-It’s pressurized to maintain a sea-level cabin to 25,000 feet and that’s great for beating back jet lag.
+The Falcon 900’s 33-foot-long, flat-floor cabin is still one of the best ever designed for all-around utility.
+With seating for up to 14 people, it’s comfy.

 A state-of-the-art cabin provides 24 panoramic windows supplying natural light and three defined areas for work, rest and dining.